ogchem/ogchem/README.md

 - 👋 Hi, my name is Davinder Lally or @ogchem!
 - 👀 I’m interested in Solana and Python at the moment.
 I want to become a developer in the future and help develop future projects.
 - 🌱 I’m currently learning Python and how to code.
-My goal is to learn how to be an expert on 721 contracts either EVM related or on Solana.
-I believe that Solana and other chains will start to take some market share from ETH.
+My goal is to become a Full Stack Data Scientist by the end of the year.
+I also want to spend more time learning how to improve my development skills.
 - 💞️ I’m looking to collaborate on beginner level projects so I can get more experience in coding, Solana, and more.
-- 📫 Feel free to reach out to me here on GitHub or my email, greenguysmoney@gmail.com
+- 📫 Feel free to reach out to me here on GitHub or my email, davinderlally@icloud.com

 I will be continously updating this file below on my developments!

-1. Utilized Candy Machine v2 provided by Metaplex on creating a simple NFT collection on devnet